fleetingbytes/readylog/README.md

 ## What is the configuration
 The `root` logger is configured to ouptut records into a log file and also into the console.
 It outputs everything from error level `DEBUG` to `CRITICAL`.

-There is some infrastructure ready for a custom logger, but I never really use it, so feel free to experiment with it, if you want
+There is some infrastructure ready for a custom logger, but I never really use it, so feel free to experiment with it, if you want.

 > Get the custom logger
 ```